magento/devdocs/src/guides/v2.3/howdoi/checkout/checkout_form.md

 Dynamically defined, or dynamic, forms are the forms where the set or type of fields can change.
 For example, the fields displayed on the checkout form depend on the Admin settings: depending on the **Admin > Stores > Settings > Configuration > Customers > Customer Configuration > Name and Address Options**.

 For such forms, you must implement a [plugin]({{ page.baseurl }}/extension-dev-guide/plugins.html) for the `\Magento\Checkout\Block\Checkout\LayoutProcessor::process` method.
-A plugin can add custom fields definitions to layout at run-time.
+A plugin can add custom fields definitions to layout at runtime.
 The format of the field definition is the same as for fields defined in layout.

 For example: